Florida passes amendment to restore felons’ voting rights

 ST. PETERSBURG, Fla.
-(AP) — Florida added 1.4 million possible voters to the rolls when it passed Amendment 4, which said most felons will automatically have their voting rights restored when they complete their sentences and probation.
+(AP) — Florida added 1.4 million possible voters to the rolls when it passed Amendment 4, a measure restoring the voting rights of felons who have served their sentences.
+But whether those people register to vote — and which political party they ultimately support — remains to be seen.

-“This was not a political vote.
-It was a vote of love,” said Desmond Meade, president of the Florida Rights Restoration Coalition, the non-profit group that spearheaded to put the amendment change on the ballot.
+“The battle for the hearts and minds for those 1.4 million voters has officially begun,” said Neil Volz of the Florida Rights Restoration Coalition.

-Convicted sex offenders and those convicted of murder are exempt.
-The measure needed 60 percent of the vote Tuesday to pass; it received 64 percent of the vote.
+He said about a third of the 1.4 million people affected are African-American.
+The largest percentage of disenfranchised felons is white, he said.

 Most Read Nation & World Stories